department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/fmp-registration-release-plan.md

   - resolution of any PEGA errors/issues
   - Datadog/DOMO and GA monitoring
   - remove any test data after done
+  - back end verification/steps
-- react widget notification for CAIA (after testing is signed off on)
+- react widget notification for CAIA (after testing is signed off on) and it's ready to release to external users
 - notify contact center when this is ready
-- back end verification/steps

 ### Stage A: Canary